 When placing an order for more copies of this guide, refer to the order number shown on the cover of this guide.
-To request pricing and delivery, call 423-892-3029, fax 423-499-0045, or send email @southern-tech.com.
+To request pricing and delivery, call 423-892-3029, fax 423-499-0045, or send an email to email@southern-tech.com.
 Electronic copies of this guide are also available.